thomashaw/SecGen/modules/generators/structured_content/hackerbot_config/live_analysis/templates/live_investigation.md

 **On your Desktop VM**, open evidence/lsof\_out.

-==LogBook question: Are any of these marked as "(deleted)"?
+==Log Book question: Are any of these marked as "(deleted)"?
 How does this compare to the ils output?
 What does this indicate?==

 **On the compromised VM (Redhat7.2)**,